francisco-core/presentation-compartmentalization/README.md

 # Compartmentalization

 -----
-<center>How we can dived our digital life, to increase privacy</center>
+<center>How we can divide our digital life, to increase privacy</center>

 ----
 ![First Slide](https://raw.githubusercontent.com/francisco-core/presentation-compartmentalization/master/images/first-slide.png)